 Every year more than 150, 000 Canadians suffer from this condition.
 Fortunately, with some healthy lifestyle changes, the risk of having a heart attack can be significantly reduced.
 People who wish to avoid this health problem or are recovering after a heart attack should stick to a healthy diet, exercise on a regular basis and avoid stressful situations.

-Chest discomfort – While some people experience discomfort in the form of squeezing, others have a feeling of fullness.
+Chest discomfort – Not all people experience chest pain in the same way.
+Some experience squeezing, while others a feeling of fullness.

-Shortness of breath – Most people do not recognize this as one of the symptoms, but it can be a sign that a heart attack is occurring.
+Shortness of breath – Although it is often not recognized as one, shortness of breath can be a sign of a heart attack.

-Nausea – Vomiting, cold sweats and nausea can also signal the onset of a heart attack.
+Nausea – Symptoms such as lightheadedness, vomiting, cold sweats and nausea are also signs that the person is having a heart attack.

-NSTEMI – When blood flow to the heart through a coronary artery is severely restricted it causes this type of heart attack.
+NSTEMI – A restricted blood flow to the heart through a coronary leads to a heart attack.

-Demand Ischemia – This type of heart attack can happen when the heart needs more oxygen than the body is able to provide.
+Demand Ischemia – Some heart attacks have nothing to do with artery blockages.
+In fact, a heart attack can happen when the heart needs more oxygen than it is receiving.

-Coronary Artery Spasm – This heart attack happens when the artery wall tightens and blood flow through the artery becomes restricted.
+Coronary Artery Spasm – When the artery wall tightens it can cause a restricted blood flow through the artery, which leads to a heart attack.

-Cardiac Arrest – This is a term used when a patient’s heart stops beating.
+Cardiac Arrest – This is not exactly a heart attack, but a term used when a patient’s heart stops beating.